Managers make decisions every day. Project managers take care of projects, product managers make product…

 And third, if the reason is really in the connected team – I will schedule a meeting with their manager.
 I would explain to him what the loss is if we fail to secure delivery, even with a delay.
 We will compromise all stakeholders.
 And what can we do to turn the current loss into a benefit shortly?

 I admit that this would be a big challenge for me.
 Simply because personal contact with people cannot be replaced by any video connection.
 The conversations between the people leave a reflection even after the end of the meeting, and I will not be able to see/feel it.
 This is the great difficulty.
 But all personal or team meetings will be held.
 Some I will initiate without official warning.
-I will take care of all web resources for sharing work, software tools that are needed to be accessible to all and with the necessary rights for normal work by everyone on the project.
+I will take care of all web resources for sharing work, software tools that are needed to be accessible to all, and the necessary rights for normal work by everyone on the project.
 I will require those responsible to update the shabby documents they care about.
 It is a challenge, but having the necessary project tools, without missing a single nuance of talking to people, I will manage.

 For each quality that you think will hinder you in some way, make a short action plan on how to change it in your favor or eliminate it.
 Set an indicative deadline for any planned change in your qualities or skills.
 Mark each indicative deadline for each action plan.